 An attractive means to obtain a bird’s-eye view of the crosslinking results are network graphs\cite{Shannon2003Cytoscape: a software environment for integrated models of biomolecular interaction networks.|||Cline2007Integration of biological networks and gene expression data using Cytoscape|||Bastian2009Gephi: An Open Source Software for Exploring and Manipulating Networks}.
 This type of visualization however also becomes cumbersome to read for increasing sizes of the depicted datasets, where the large number of nodes and edges can easily obfuscate the view\cite{Agapito2013Visualization of protein interaction networks: Problems and solutions}.
-Additionally, when no connection between the visualized elements and the initial input datasets exist it remains very difficult for the user to browse the data and check for validity.
+Additionally, when no connection between the visualized elements and the initial input datasets exists it remains very difficult for the user to browse the data and check for validity.
 To circumvent these obstacles advanced software allowing the network to be visualized, organized and filtered in real-time is needed.
 Several software platforms partly supporting such features exist,\cite{Courcelles2017CLMSVault: A Software Suite for Protein Cross-Linking Mass-Spectrometry Data Analysis and Visualization|||Heymann2008MSX-3D: A tool to validate 3D protein models using mass spectrometry|||Kahraman2011Xwalk: Computing and visualizing distances in cross-linking experiments|||Kosinski2015Xlink analyzer: Software for analysis and visualization of cross-linking data in the context of three-dimensional structures|||Lima2015SIM-XL: A powerful and user-friendly tool for peptide cross-linking analysis|||Riffle2016ProXL (Protein Cross-linking Database): a platform for analysis, visualization, and sharing of protein cross-linking mass spectrometry data.|||Schweppe2015XLmap: An R package to visualize and score protein structure models based on sites of protein cross-linking|||Schweppe2016XLinkDB 2.0: Integrated, large-scale structural analysis of protein crosslinking data|||Solis-Mezarino2017CompleXView: A server for the interpretation of protein abundance and connectivity information to identify protein complexes} with varying degrees of specificity towards XL-MS. The most widely used examples consist of xiNet\cite{Combe2015xiNET: cross-link network maps with residue resolution} and xVis\cite{Grimm2015xVis: a web server for the schematic visualization and interpretation of crosslink-derived spatial restraints.}.
 Each of these tools has a unique set of features and each offers a different subset of visualization options, which tailors them for particular applications (e.g. Xwalk\cite{Kahraman2011Xwalk: Computing and visualizing distances in cross-linking experiments} calculates solvent accessible surface distances or XlinkAnalyzer\cite{Kosinski2015Xlink analyzer: Software for analysis and visualization of cross-linking data in the context of three-dimensional structures} fits distance restraints to a given 3D model).
 However, when it comes to visualization of large scale crosslinking datasets like whole cell lysates, a combination of software solutions is often required.
 Proteome-wide interactomes can for example be visualized with biological network builders such as Cytoscape\cite{Shannon2003Cytoscape: a software environment for integrated models of biomolecular interaction networks.|||Cline2007Integration of biological networks and gene expression data using Cytoscape}, but there are no tools specifically tailored towards in-depth analysis of large proteome-wide XL-MS datasets.
 Added to this, relatively few tools support generic input formats from multiple software platforms (prominent example which do include this are xiNET\cite{Combe2015xiNET: cross-link network maps with residue resolution} and ProXL\cite{Riffle2016ProXL (Protein Cross-linking Database): a platform for analysis, visualization, and sharing of protein cross-linking mass spectrometry data.}); however, most are tightly linked to a specific search engine or define their own data format requiring cumbersome file format changes to compare results between different datasets.